How We Are Governed

 The board elects one director to serve as chair and another to serve as vice chair each year at the inaugural board meeting held in November.
 Every year, the chair makes appointments to various internal and external committees and commissions in which the regional district has direct involvement.

 Board meetings are held once a month, normally on the fourth Tuesday of each month, and are open to the public.
-Board meeting are also webcast and are available for online viewing here.
+Board meetings are also webcast for those that can't attend in person.

 The FVRD gets its authority to govern through the Letters Patent, Service Area Establishment bylaws and under the Local Government Act and the Community Charter of British Columbia.